-Brian Rosa is a Marie Sklodowska-Curie Research Fellow at the Department of Humanities, Universitat Pompeu Fabra (Barcelona).
+Brian Rosa is a Research Fellow at the Department of Geography, Autonomous University of Barcelona.
 His research focuses on urban redevelopment in the wake of deindustrialization, landscapes of urban infrastructure, political debates about urban heritage and preservation, gentrification, visual methods, and the spatial and cultural politics of urban transformation in Spain, the United Kingdom, and the United States.
 He holds a MRP in City and Regional Planning from Cornell University and a PhD in Human Geography from The University of Manchester.
-He was previously Assistant Professor of Urban Studies and Geography at the City University of New York and Lecturer in Urban and Community Studies at the University of Connecticut.
+He was previously Marie Sklodowska-Curie Research Fellow at the Department of Humanities, Pompeu Fabra University (Barcelona) and Assistant Professor of Urban Studies and Geography at the City University of New York.

 Rosa’s work in relation to deindustrialization focuses upon the ideologies and practices of postindustrial urban redevelopment and the memory politics of industrial heritage practices.
 On the topic, he recently published “Deindustrialization Without End: Smokestacks as Postindustrial Monuments” (GeoHumanities, 2022).
 He is the co-editor of the book “Deconstructing the High Line: Postindustrial Urbanism and the Rise of the Elevated Park (Rutgers University Press, 2017).

 Post-Industrial Chimneys seen Through Urban Regeneration Imaginaries: toward a Networked GeoHumanities